 Code Executive's Proposed Change Executive's Intent/Rationale Policy Staff Comments c. significant risk of personal injury is eliminated or minimized in the landslide or alluvial fan hazard area.
-34. Limited to the pipelines, cables, wires, and support structures of utility facilities within utility corridors if: a. there is no alternative location with less adverse impact on the critical area buffer; b. new utility corridors meet ((alt-of)) the following to the maximum extent practical: (1) are not located over habitat used for sulmonide tearing or spawing or by a species listed as endangered or threatened by the state or federal government unless the department determines that there is no other feasible crossing site; (2) the mean annual flow rate is less than twenty vebic fect per second; and (3) paralleling the channel or following a down-valley route near the channel is avoided; c. to the maximum extent practical utility corridors are located so that: (1) the width is the minimized; (2) the removal of frees greater than twelve inches diameter at breast height is minimized; (3) an additional, contiguous, and undisturbed critical area buffer, equal in area to the disturbed critical area buffer area including any allowed maintenance roads, is provided to protect the critical area buffer, equal in area to the disturbed critical area buffer area including any allowed maintenance roads, is provided to protect the critical area.
-(1) to the maximum extent practical, access for maintenance is at limited access points into the critical area buffer rather than by a parallel maintenance road.
-If a parallel maintenance road is minimized access points into the critical area buffer area including any allowed maintenance road.
-If a parallel maintenance road, is the construction of the maintenance road is minimized and in no event greater than fifteen feet; and (2) the location of the maintenance road is contiguous to the utility corridor on the side of the utility corridor farthest from the critical area. c. the utility corridor or facility will not adversely impact the overall critical area by under the proposed code.
+34. Limited to the pipelines, cables, wires, and support structures of utility facilities within utility corridors if: a. there is no alternative location with less adverse impact on the critical area buffer; b. new utility corridors meet ((all-of)) the following to the maximum extent practical: (1) are not located over habitat used for salmonid rearing or spawing or by a species listed as endangered or threatened by the state or federal government unless the department determines that there is no other feasible crossing site; (2) the mean annual flow rate is less than twenty cubic feet per second; and (3) paralleling the channel or following a down-valley route near the channel is avoided; (2) the routing annual flow rate is less than theory to could be a second; and (3) an additional, contiguous, and undisturbed critical area buffer, equal in area to the disturbed critical area buffer area including any allowed maintenance roads, is provided to protect the critical area buffer, equal in area to the disturbed critical area buffer area including any allowed maintenance roads, is provided to protect the critical area.
+(1) to the maximum extent practical, access for maintenance is al limited access points into the critical area buffer rather than by a parallel maintenance road.
+If a parallel maintenance road is eccessary, the following standards are met: (1) to the maximum extent practical, the with of the maintenance road is minimized and in no event greater than fifteen feet; and (2) the location of the maintenance road is contiguous to the utility corridor on the side of the utility corridor farthest from the critical area; e. the utility corridor or facility will not adversely impact the overall critical area bydrology or diminish flood storage capacity; f. the construction occurs during approved periods for instream work; g. the utility corridor serves multiple purposes and properties t under the proposed code.
 (13) Correcting formatting and grammatical errors.